 Allow [Disallows] re-association of operands in series during optimization and loop transformation.
-When -fno-associative-math is specified, the transformation which matrix multiply loops into a vector matrix library function call with - fmatrix-multiply is not performed. (default: -fassociative-math)
+When -fno-associative-math is specified, the optimization which transform matrix multiply loops into a vector matrix library function call with - fmatrix-multiply is not performed. (default: -fassociative-math)